- GERMANY ||

 Getting into Sisyphos Berlin can be difficult, especially on busy nights when the club is at capacity.
 The club is known for its selective door policy, so it's important to arrive early and dress appropriately.

 Sisyphos Berlin has a relaxed dress code, with most party-goers opting for comfortable and casual clothing.
 However, the club's alternative, underground vibe means that many guests choose to wear edgy or creative outfits.
-As mentioned, the club is more colorful than some of the other places, so you don't need to deck yourself out in black here.
+As mentioned, the club is more colorful than some other places, so you don't need to deck yourself out in black here.

 That being said, bouncer-wise, it can be a bit scary still.
 I found the bouncer to be quite forward with the questions here, asking me for instance what my favorite dance floor was, even though I had never been there before (I was honest).